Jan-Nox/Jan-Nox/README.md

 Since then, I've come across a variety of jobs in different industries.
 All of them brought me many experiences in quite some languages.

-After five years of learning and giving my best.
-In June, I will switch into a new position.
+After five years of learning and giving my best, in June, I will switch into a new position.

 ### Language Is a Tool
 I've already worked with several programming languages.
 Of course, ``PHP`` is my main discipline.
 I also fluently speak ``JavaScript``, ``Python``, ``bash``, and ``batch``.
 Also, I've already worked with ``C#``, ``C++``, ``VB.net``, ``ColdFusion`` and ``AutoHotKey``.